a20351766/mchain1.2/docs/source/Fabric-FAQ.rst

   Kafka-based ordering service.
 How do I proceed?**

 :Answer:
-  The Hyperledger Fabric documentation assumes the reader generally has the operational expertise to setup, configure, and manage a Kafka cluster (see :ref:`kafka-caveat`).
+  The Hyperledger Mchain documentation assumes the reader generally has the operational expertise to setup, configure, and manage a Kafka cluster (see :ref:`kafka-caveat`).
 If you insist on proceeding without such expertise, you should complete, *at a minimum*, the first 6 steps of the